Skelware/node-file-parser/README.md

 What do you do?
 Do you copy/paste the contents of the .ini file into your testing framework's configuration file and manually keep it up to date every time you (or someone else) updates the .ini file?
 Hell no!
 You want to keep using that .ini file without the need to ever think about having to fiddle around with any testing configurations ever again!

-This is why I wrote this simple package, it's small yet very extensible and that makes it gorgeous: it can do anything!
+This is why we wrote this simple package, it's small yet very extensible and that makes it gorgeous: it can do anything!
 With the Node File Parser you can tell your testing framework to fetch its source files from any other file, with relative ease.

 You want an example?
 Here, this is an example configuration for using Jasmine with Phantom through Grunt:
 ````javascript